JipingZhang02/cse232b_project/readme.txt

     in xquery and ms3 mode,
         ** lines before first blank line **   of input file will be read as a xquery other lines will be ignored

-Results:
-Milestone1 testcase pass: 9/10
-Milestone2 testcase pass: 9/10 (failed on a ridiculous let-clause test case, where let-clause is used as a for-clause) Milestone3 testcase pass: